thenick775/Quorum_iOS_Transpiliation/README.md

 The goal of this project was to re-integrate RoboVM into the [Quorum](https://quorumlanguage.com) toolchain, which previously became closed source.
 I used the open source fork available from MobiVM to accomplish this.

-All build commands were encapsulated in the [RoboVM gradle plugin](https://github.com/robovm/robovm-gradle-plugin), allowing access to the RoboVM compiler and exposing the necessary gradle build tasks.
+All build commands were encapsulated in the [RoboVM gradle plugin](https://github.com/robovm/robovm-gradle-plugin), allowing access to the RoboVM compiler and exposing the necessary gradle build tasks in the open source fork maintained by MobiVM.

 ### Run Instructions: